matheplica/AxiStrip/README.md

 # AxiStrip
-Processing tool to draw strip with AxiDraw
+Processing tool to draw comix strip with AxiDraw

 ## How to use